levnagornov/my-learning/My_learning_OracleSQL.md

 -- Or just use a quote operator select q'[I'm using quote operator in SQL statements]' as "Quote Operator" from dual;

--- instead of [ and ] we can use any other sybmol, like < and > or even d select q'<I'm using quote operator in SQL statements>' as "Quote Operator" from dual;
+-- instead of [ and ] we can use any other symbol, like < and > or even d select q'<I'm using quote operator in SQL statements>' as "Quote Operator" from dual;
 select q'dI'm using quote operator in SQL statementsd' as "Quote Operator" from dual;
 ```